awsdocs/aws-php-developers-guide/doc_source/getting-started_installation.rst

    limitations under the License.

 ##################################
-Installing the |sdk-php| version 3
+Installing the |sdk-php| Version 3
 ##################################

 .. meta::
    :description:  Install the AWS SDK for PHP version 3.
    :keywords: AWS SDK for PHP version 3, php for aws, install AWS SDK for PHP version 3

-You can install the |sdk-php| version 3 by using:
+You can install the |sdk-php| Version 3 by using:

 * Composer
 * The prepackaged phar in the SDK